-** In some occasions it will be impossible to write a single test that suites all audiences and you may consider writing 2 separate versions of a single test.
+** In some occasions it will be impossible to write a single test that suits all audiences and you may consider writing 2 separate versions of a single test.

 The “Good enough” test case

 Writing tests is never done in one swoop, many times it is better to write test cases that are “good enough” at present.
 Be sure to revise them in the future when possible.
-This Agile/Iterative approach of refactoring applies to Test Case writing not only to development tasks.
+This Agile/Iterative approach of refactoring applies to test case writing, and not only to development tasks.

-Create test that will be relevant in future sprints/builds/releases; if you make them too specific, their relevance will only last for this stage of your project.
+Create tests that will be relevant in future sprints/builds/releases; if you make them too specific, their relevance will only last for this stage of your project.

 Create a list of topics and their priority based on risk.
 This will help keep focus on what you need or want to test.
-Even if it’s not the final list, you can later break tests down or merge them.
+Even when the list is not final, you can later break tests down or merge them.

 This will allow you to look at the system from different angles.
-The logic here, is to know what test to write and when to write it.
-Differentiating will also help organize your tests in the Test Library, so you and your team can choose what tests can be run based on the needs of your test plan in the future.
+The logic behind this process is to know what test to write and when to write it.
+Differentiating will also help organize your tests in a Test Repository, so you and your team can choose what tests can be run based on the needs of your test plan in the future.

 Test suits should be defined so they take between 45 and 90 minutes to run, while still covering a significant area of the system in ”one swoop”.

 The tests you write at first will probably be run once or twice while you perfect them.
 So before you send them out the door to others or released to customers make sure you take your test for a test-drive.

 Run your tests regularly to keep them relevant